-1.6 Human Rights CodeError!
-Reference source not found.

-(a) The Parties hereto subscribe to the principles of the Human Rights Code of British Columbia.
+1.6 Human Rights Code

-(b) In accordance with Article 7.5, the Parties will meet and review methods of extending knowledge of the Human Rights Act within the Justice Institute and for extending knowledge relating to the Human Rights Act to all employees.
+- (a) The Parties hereto subscribe to the principles of the Human Rights Code of British Columbia. - (b) In accordance with Article 7.5, the Parties will meet and review methods of extending knowledge of the Human Rights Act within the Justice Institute and for extending knowledge relating to the Human Rights Act to all employees.

-1.7 Sexual Harassment in the Work PlaceError!
-Reference source not found.
+1.7 Sexual Harassment in the Workplace

-(a) Sexual harassment violates the fundamental rights, dignity, and integrity of the individual.
-The Employer in cooperation with the Union is committed to providing a work environment free from sexual harassment for all employees.

-(b) The definition of "sexual harassment" and the policy and procedures for dealing with concerns or complaints pertaining to alleged harassment shall be mutually agreed upon by the Employer and the Union and shall form an addendum to this Collective Agreement.
+- (a) Sexual harassment violates the fundamental rights, dignity, and integrity of the individual.
+The Employer in cooperation with the Union is committed to providing a work environment free from sexual harassment for all employees. - (b) The definition of "sexual harassment" and the policy and procedures for dealing with concerns or complaints pertaining to alleged harassment shall be mutually agreed upon by the Employer and the Union and shall form an addendum to this Collective Agreement.